It - Frisco, TX - IT Architeks

 • Interrupts system or network components

 Cybercriminals aren’t stopping there, however.
-Their threats have strengthened, and their demands have grown near-impossible for smaller organizations to meet.
+Their threats have strengthened, and their demands have grown near impossible for smaller organizations to meet.
 Now, many hackers threaten to sell businesses’ private data on the dark web if their ransom demands aren’t met — demands which have risen steadily over recent years to reach the six-figure range on average.

 Of course, there are also other cyberattacks companies must remain vigilant against, including:

-• phishing scams, which use legitimate-seeming communications to install malware,
+• Phishing scams, which use legitimate-seeming communications to install malware

 Does Your Business Face an Elevated Risk?